twpayne/chezmoi/README.md

  * Declarative: you declare the desired state of files, directories, and symbolic links in your home directory and `chezmoi` updates your home directory to match that state.
+What you want is what you get.

  * Flexible: your dotfiles can be templates (using [`text/template`](https://godoc.org/text/template) syntax).
 Predefined variables allow you to change behaviour depending on operating system, architecture, and hostname.
+You can share as much configuration across machines as you want, while still being able to control machine-specific details.

  * Secure: `chezmoi` can retreive secrets from [1Password](https://1password.com/), [Bitwarden](https://bitwarden.com/),
 [LastPass](https://lastpass.com/), [pass](https://www.passwordstore.org/),
 [Vault](https://www.vaultproject.io/), your Keychain (on macOS), [GNOME Keyring](https://wiki.gnome.org/Projects/GnomeKeyring) (on Linux), or any command-line utility of your choice.
+You can checkout your dotfiles repo on as many machines as you want without revealing any secrets to anyone.

- * Robust: `chezmoi` updates all files and symbolic links atomically (using [`google/renameio`](https://github.com/google/renameio)) so you are never left with incomplete files that could lock you out, even if the update process is interrupted.
+ * Robust: `chezmoi` updates all files and symbolic links atomically (using [`google/renameio`](https://github.com/google/renameio)).
+You will never be left with incomplete files that could lock you out, even if the update process is interrupted.

- * Portable: `chezmoi`'s configuration uses only visible, regular files and directories and so is portable across version control systems and operating systems.

  * Transparent: `chezmoi` includes verbose and dry run modes so you can review exactly what changes it will make to your home directory before making them.
+`chezmoi`'s source format uses only regular files and directories that map one-to-one with the files, directories, and symlinks in your home directory that you choose to manage.

- * Fast, easy to use, and familiar: `chezmoi` runs in fractions of a second and includes commands to make most operations trivial.
-You can use the version control system of your choice to manage your configuration, and many different formats (e.g. JSON, YAML, TOML, etc.) are supported for the configuration file.
+ * Personal: Nothing leaves your machine, unlesss you want it to.
+You can use the version control system of your choice to manage your configuration, and you can write the configuration file in the format of your choice.
+If you decide not to use `chezmoi` in the future, it is easy to move your data elsewhere.

+ * Fast and easy to use: `chezmoi` runs in fractions of a second and makes most day-to-day operations one line commands.

 ## I already have a system to manage my dotfiles, why should I use `chezmoi`?